Squalidae

 They are carnivorous, principally preying upon organisms smaller than themselves.
 Some of their prey include herring, mackerel, and capelin.
 In special cases, they may consume jellyfish and squid.
 Even at a young age, spiny dogfish pups may hunt fish two or three times their size.
 Unlike virtually all other shark species, dogfish sharks possess venom which coats their dorsal spines; this venom is mildly toxic to humans and would be harmful if the shark were to be mishandled.
-The livers and stomachs of the Squalidae contain the compound squalamine, which possesses the property of reduction of small blood vessel growth in humans.
+The livers and stomachs of the Squalidae contain the compound squalamine, which possesses the property of reducing small blood vessel growth in humans.
 Dogfish sharks use their strong jaw and sharp teeth to consume their prey.